zyw229/blog/blog/content/posts/macro004.md

 > Money Market Funds have shown decent inflows, likely from retail and institution investors, since 2023.

 However, there is a strong alternative presented to the MMFs: the RRP is offering 5.05% annualized rate.
-This rate is set to be 5 basis points higher than the current lower bound of FFR.
-With current 1-month to 6-month Treasury yield sitting between 5.25% - 5.50%, one may argue that T-bills are still *marginally more attractive* than the RRP rate.
+This rate is set to be 5 basis points higher than the current lower bound of FFR (5.00%).
+With current 1 to 6-month Treasury yield sitting between 5.25% - 5.50%, one may argue that T-bills are still **marginally more attractive** than the RRP rate.

 If Fed were to raise FFR again in June, it will set RRP rate to 5.30%, bringing it essentially to parity with short T-bills.
 Right now, Fed would definitely love to keep RRP rate at 5.05%, such that T-bills are still marginally more attractive than the RRP, and use this chance to induce more money out of the RRP.